Danese Cooper: Wikimedia Foundation

 In February 2010 Cooper was appointed chief technical officer of the Wikimedia Foundation, leading their technical team and developing and executing the Foundation's technical strategy, along with which she would also be working on outreach with Wikimedia volunteers to expand on development and localizing of software.
 Cooper credits the open source community in helping her obtain the position at Wikimedia.
 She left the organization in July 2011.

 InnerSource

 Danese Cooper is the founder and chair of the InnerSource Commons Foundation.
 In 2018 she co-authored Adopting InnerSource with Klaas-Jan Stol which was published by O'Reilly.

 daneseWorks

 In June 2011, Cooper started a consultancy, daneseWorks, whose first client was inBloom.
 She is also currently helping Numenta with their open source & machine learning strategy.

 Personal life

 Danese Cooper obtained her high school diploma from Chadwick School and her B.A. from the University of California, Los Angeles.
 Upon graduation she spent time in Morocco as a volunteer in the Peace Corps.
 Cooper credits her time with the Peace Corps as fostering her desire to travel and work within the developing world to explore policy, education and how open source software can "give certain kids another alternative".
-She is married to a software developer and enjoys knitting, which she often engages in during meetings.
+She is married to a software developer and enjoys knitting.